 Note: If you don't necessarily care about the tracked time from one of the accounts, and you're okay to start fresh with the second one, you can just go ahead and delete the other account and keep the most recent one active.
 However, if you need to keep the data from both accounts, please send an email to firstname.lastname@example.org to request for a merge.

-If a user is given more than one corporate laptop, and they log in on both (one at a time or simultaneously), this will create duplicate silent user profiles.
+If a user is given more than one work computer and they log in on both (one at a time or simultaneously), this will create duplicate silent user profiles.

 You’ll end up creating two different accounts when you install the app on one computer and that device turns out to be a shared computer with two or more users.